thoughtbot/maybe_haskell/book/introduction.md

 The type system is not your enemy.
 It's your friend.
 It doesn't slow you down;
 it keeps you honest.
 Keep an open mind.
 Haskell is simpler than you think.
-Likewise, monads are not some mystical burrito.
+Monads are not some mystical burrito.
 They're a simple abstraction that, when applied to a variety of problems, can lead to elegant solutions.
 Don't get bogged down in what you don't understand.
 Instead, dig deeper into what you do.
 And above all, take your time.